Shop the best early 4th of July deals available at Walmart—save on Meta Quest and Ninja

 When do 4th of July deals start?

-Many of the earliest 4th of July sales started this week and we expect to see even more retailers drop 4th of July deals in the days and weeks ahead.
+Many of the earliest 4th of July sales started in mid-June and we expect to see even more retailers drop 4th of July deals in the days and weeks ahead.
 Like in years past, you can expect to see some of the steepest markdowns from Walmart and others on 4th of July proper, which is Tuesday, July 4.

 What are the best deals on 4th of July?